-When you do make an adjustment you will need to re-tension the belt and it’s a good practice to measure before and after blower amperage to see the impact of the change on the motor.
+When you make an adjustment, you will need to re-tension the belt, and it's a good practice to measure before and after blower amperage to see the impact of the change on the motor.

 Never make a sheave change that results in a blower overload.